Frequently Asked Questions

 1. Where can I find the K-2 Health Education Core Curriculum?

 Health education is part of the K-2 integrated Core Curriculum.
-There is specific health education curriculum for grades 3 - 10 and can be found on the USOE Health Education Website.
+There is specific health education curriculum for grades 3 - 10 and can be found on the Utah State Office of Education (USOE) Health Education website.

 2. May I exempt my child from the human sexuality unit in health education?